 The State of Illinois is divided into 23 distinct Economic Development Districts (EDDs).
-These public entities were created to serve the counties, cities, towns and villages in each region by promoting economic and community development through planning, coordination, and participation of citizens, local governments, public organizations, and private industries.
+These public entities were created to serve the counties, cities, towns, and villages in each region by promoting economic and community development through planning, coordination, and participation of citizens, local governments, public organizations, and private industries.

 The SCIRPDC EDD represents the five counties of Clay, Effingham, Fayette, Jasper and Marion (Figure: 2-1), along with the 44 incorporated communities, and 75 townships within those counties.
-The South Central Illinois EDD consists of 2,749 square miles extending approximately 42.11 miles north to south and 69.96 miles east to west.
-The smallest county, Clay, contains 469.59 square miles of land area and the largest county, Fayette, contains 716.48 square miles.
-As means of a comparison, in total, the SCIRPDC EDD is an area larger than the entire state of Delaware, and more than twice the size of Rhode Island.
+The South Central Illinois EDD spans 2,749 square miles, extending approximately 42.11 miles north to south and 69.96 miles east to west.
+The smallest county, Clay, covers 469.59 square miles, while the largest county, Fayette, encompasses 716.48 square miles.
+As means of a comparison, the SCIRPDC EDD covers a land area larger than the entire state of Delaware and more than twice the size of Rhode Island.